sheikhmohammadahmed07/apnacollege-demo/README.md

 # apnacollege-demo
-This is my git repo demo of apna college
+This is my demo Git Repository of apna college
+Author - Sheikh Mohammad Ahmed